INTERNATIONAL ASSOCIATION OF FIREFIGHTERS (IAFF)

 a.
 Step 1.
 The Union shall submit the grievance to the Department Head with a copy to Human Resources within ten (10) calendar days of the day the employee(s) or the Union knew or reasonably should have known of the event(s) giving rise to the grievance.
 The Department Head will respond to the grievance in writing within ten (10) calendar days after receipt.

 b.
 Step 2.
-Should Step 1 fail to resolve the grievance, within ten (10) calendar days following receipt of the Step 1 response, the Union may advance the written grievance to the City Administrator for his or her consideration.
+Should Step 1 fail to resolve the grievance, within ten (10) calendar days following receipt of the Step 1 response, the Union may advance the written grievance to the City Administrator for their consideration.
 The City Administrator will respond in writing to the grievance within ten (10) calendar days after receipt of the Step 2 grievance.

 c.
 Step 3.
 Should Step 2 fail to resolve the grievance, the Union may submit a written demand to mediate the grievance within ten (10) calendar days after its receipt of the City Administrator's Step 2 response.

-32.5.1 If the employee requests mediation, the Union or the City Administrator shall forward a request to the Public Employees Relations Commission (PERC) to assign a mediator from the PERC staff.
+33.5.1 If the Union requests mediation, the Union or the City Administrator shall forward a request to the Public Employees Relations Commission (PERC) to assign a mediator from the PERC staff.
 Upon designation of the mediator, the parties will make every attempt to schedule a date for mediation within fifteen (15) days.

-32.5.4 The mediator shall not have the authority to compel resolution of the grievance.
-If the mediator is successful in obtaining agreement between the parties, he/she shall reduce the grievance settlement in writing.
+33.5.4 The mediator shall not have the authority to compel resolution of the grievance.
+If the mediator is successful in obtaining Agreement between the parties, he/she shall reduce the grievance settlement in writing.
 Said settlement shall not constitute a precedent unless both parties so agree.

 a. will have no authority to rule contrary to, add to, subtract from, or modify any of the provisions of this Agreement;

-b. will be limited to his or her decision to the grievance issue(s) set forth in the original written grievance, unless the parties have agreed to modify it;
+b. will be limited to their decision to the grievance issue(s) set forth in the original written grievance, unless the parties have agreed to modify it;

 c. will be limited to a period of no more than ninety (90) working days for any award of back pay.